 The experience turnover rate from retirements at NapaSan is not a controllable measure, and as such this is not a performance measure as much as it is a data set that helps to inform whether there are trends in the workforce to which management needs to respond.

-Over the next five years, NapaSan is expected to lose 15% of its workforce to retirements.
-This is a reasonable rate and well within its ability to manage.
+Over the next five years, NapaSan is expected to lose 25% of its workforce to retirements.
+This number is significant and indicates a need for management to do appropriate succession planning.

 Employee Satisfaction